jindongwang/transferlearning/code/traditional/GFK/readme.md

 The test dataset can be downloaded [HERE](https://github.com/jindongwang/transferlearning/tree/master/data).
 Then, you can run the file.

+The python file can be used directly, while the matlab code just contains the core function of TCA.
+To use the matlab code, you need to learn from the code of [BDA](https://github.com/jindongwang/transferlearning/tree/master/code/BDA) and set out the parameters.

 ### Reference

 Gong B, Shi Y, Sha F, et al. Geodesic flow kernel for unsupervised domain adaptation[C]//2012 IEEE Conference on Computer Vision and Pattern Recognition.
 IEEE, 2012: 2066-2073.